JarvusInnovations/gatekeeper/README.md

 ## Quick Start

+You can get a development instance of Gatekeeper running out of this repository on your local workstation, no matter what operating system you're running, without making any messy changes to your system.

 1. **Install Docker**

     On Mac and Windows workstations, Docker must be installed to use habitat.
 On Linux, Docker is optional.